A Local’s 3-day Lisbon Itinerary

 Quinta da Regaleira

-Speaking of blending reality with fiction, this is the perfect motto for a visit to my favorite place in Sintra: Quinta da Regaleira.
+Speaking of blending reality with fiction, this is the perfect motto for a visit to one of the prettiest places in Sintra, Quinta da Regaleira.

 I find this to be one of the most intriguing palaces because of its architecture and the myriad symbolism found inside, including references to the Freemasons, Alchemy, the Knights Templar, and even Dante's "Divine Comedy."